 “Another smart exercise to target your lower body is the supine bridge.
 The objective is to lie on your back, have your feet elevated on a solid stepstool, with knees bent at 90 degrees.
 Then, contract your glutes and hamstrings as you press your butt into the air, drive your shoulders into the ground, as well.
 Hold for a three-second pause at the top and then lower back down.
 Perform 10 to 15 repetitions.”

 “This exercise helps with range of motion on the push-up and allows folks at all levels to perform.
 Start in the normal push-up position, lower your chest all the way to the floor, until you can release the tension in your arms, then raise your hands out above your head.
 Bring your hands back to the starting position and press your body back up.
 Start with five repetitions at a time and see if you can progress to 10 repetitions while maintaining a braced core.”

 “This is the staple [exercise] when it comes to core stabilization.
 As we find ourselves sitting at a desk and rounding our posture more these days, it’s important to lengthen our spines and brace our abs to help with our posture.
 Assume the push-up position, drop down to your forearms, squeeze your glutes, and lengthen your body.
 Hold that static position for 30 seconds and continue doing them until you can progress to a one-minute hold.”

-A Best of Westchester winner and an incredibly accomplished trainer at Elmsford’s Valkyrie Fitness, Zoey Utko reveals the top four items she recommends for stocking a home gym.
+A Best of Westchester winner and an incredibly accomplished trainer, Zoey Utko reveals the top four items she recommends for stocking your personal gym for at-home workouts.